-This study has evaluated the environmental performance of the Nordex Delta4000 wind farm situated in Spain, in a medium wind site with an IEC wind class II, which is defined as less than 8.5 m/s average wind speed at hub height.
+This study has evaluated the environmental performance of the Nordex Delta4000 wind farm situated in Brazil, in a wind site with an IEC wind class S, with an average wind speed at hub height of 8.4m/s.

-For a 20-year wind farm life time and net annual energy production (AEP) of 14300 MWh per annum (P75) per turbine, the total climate change impact of the electricity generated was found to be 9.42g CO2 eq./kWh including land use change.
-For comparison, the average climate change burden of electricity from the Spanish electricity grid is 359 g CO2 eq./kWh.
+For a 20-year wind farm life time and net annual energy production (AEP) of 22,190,000 kWh per annum (P75) per turbine, the total climate change impact of the electricity generated was found to be 5.66 g CO2 eq./kWh including land use change.
+For comparison, the average climate change burden of electricity from the Brazilian electricity grid is 283 g CO2 eq./kWh.
 Large reductions were also seen for other impact categories assessed in this study.
-This demonstrates the significant improvements in environmental performance that can be achieved through increasing the proportion of electricity generated using wind power.
+This demonstrates the great improvements in environmental performance that can be achieved through increasing the proportion of electricity generated using wind power.

-The impacts associated with the wind farm are dominated by the upstream life cycle stage- this typically accounts for 70-100% of the total cradle-to-use burden across all impact categories apart from Climate change related to land use and land use change, and Climate change through biogenic CH4 emissions whereby the core stage dominates the impact potential accounting for 99.77% and 95.5%, respectively.
+The impacts associated with the wind farm are dominated by the upstream life cycle stage- this typically accounts for 54-100% of the total cradle-to-use burden across all impact categories apart from Climate change related to land use and land use change and Climate change - biogenic, whereby the core stage dominates the impact potential accounting for 99.18% and 100.72%, respectively.
+The value for Climate change biogenic was above 100% for the core grouping as there was a net uptake in the upstream stage.
+Eutrophication, freshwater and Water use also have more significant impacts from the Core life cycle stage, however, results are very comparable for both core and upstream life cycle stages.
 This is typically due to the raw materials required for the turbines and manufacturing that occurs upstream to Nordex onsite processes.
 Other life cycle components, such as installation, logistics, other wind farm infrastructure, etc. have a minor contribution in comparison hence the core stage is not as significant.